WildGums/Orchestra/README.md

 ![Version](https://img.shields.io/nuget/v/orchestra.core.svg)
 ![Pre-release version](https://img.shields.io/nuget/vpre/orchestra.core.svg)

-Orchestra is a composable WPF shell built on top of [Catel](http://www.catelproject.com).
+Orchestra is a composable WPF shell and framework built on top of [Catel](http://www.catelproject.com).

 It has been in active development for over 4 years (initial commit 2012/06/18) and is used in numerous Line of Business (LOB) applications on a daily basis.